-It is noted that the study agreed that in advertising of organizations products the messages always have direct and indirect verbal claims (mean=3.24).
+The study agreed that in "advertising of organizations products the messages always have direct and indirect verbal claims" with a mean of 3.964 a standard deviation of 0.793.
 In the advertising process there are always direct and indirect benefits of the product being advertised in the messages being advertised and this influences the sustainability of the organization in market and other various dimensions of sustainability in the market.
-This finding is related to Huber and McCann, (2012) who explain that verbal claims address attributes which indirectly affect beliefs about other unmentioned attributes of a product.
-Hence, there are two ways to change a particular belief with verbal claims; a direct approach by attacking an intended belief to be changed, and an indirect approach by attacking beliefs associated with an intended belief.
-An intended belief here refers to the particular belief that advertisers intend to change ultimately, regardless of what attributes are explicitly mentioned in the advert.
-Therefore persuasion is based on either direct or indirect verbal claims which are direct or indirect persuasions.
-The effectiveness in doing this persuasion directly or indirectly influences the sales revenues and consequently improves Market Sustainability.
+This finding is related to Huber and McCann, (2012) who explain that verbal claims address attributes which indirectly affect beliefs about.